Timeline of the Syrian civil war (January–April 2011): 18–25 March

 Louay Hussein, a political prisoner from 1984 to 1991 and now a prominent rights leader, who had been supporting protesters in Daraa, was arrested at his home in the Sehnaya district near Damascus by Syrian authorities.
 Protesters also gathered today in the southern towns of Inkhil, Nawa, Al-Sanamayn and Jasim and rural areas around Damascus.

-There were protests in Daraa, Jassem, Nawa and Sanamayn.
-There were also reports of protests in Inkhil and rural areas around Damascus.
 In Daraa, gunfire and tear gas was reported near the Omari mosque, which is a major gathering spot for protesters.

 An AFP photographer and cameraman were beaten by Syrian security forces in Daraa and had their equipment seized.

 Navi Pillay, the UN High Commissioner for Human Rights, called for an investigation into the deaths of six protesters who had been killed by Syrian security forces in March.